 EUFOR and KFOR have also played important roles in overseeing the military forces of Bosnia and Kosovo.
-EUFOR inspects the military arsenals of Bosnia's two armies.
-EUFOR has uncovered illegal weapons caches on occasion, underlining that tensions in Bosnia, while greatly lessened in the past decade, have not entirely disappeared.
-NATO and the Office of the High Representative worked together to reform the two Bosnian armies and reduce them in size.
-These reforms include the unification of Bosnia's two armies under a single command structure, including a Minister of Defense and Chief of Staff.
-However, the armies remain separate at lower levels.
+EUFOR inspects military arsenals in Bosnia.
+NATO and the Office of the High Representative have worked together to reform the two Bosnian entity armies and reduce them in size.
+These reforms include the unification of Bosnia's armies under a single command structure, including a Minister of Defense and Chief of Staff.
+However, although Bosnia now nominally has a unified armed forces, military units are not integrated at lower levels.